petrikaj/lappaa/lappaa.md

 ---

-## Import *(Lappaa Pro)*
+## Import Media *(Lappaa Pro)*

 Three import sources, accessed via long press on the Import button in the Recorder view:

 **Files** — Opens the iOS Files app.
-Supports common audio formats.
+Supports common media formats.
 Audio is transcoded to 44.1kHz AAC in a background process after import.

-**Photos** — Selects a video from the Photo Library and extracts its audio track.
+**Photos** — Selects a video from the Photo Library.
 Requires Photo Library read access.
-The video track is discarded; only audio is imported.

-**Clipboard** — Imports a copied audio file or URL from the system clipboard.
+**Clipboard** — Imports a copied media file or URL from the system clipboard.

-All imported audio is automatically converted to 44.1kHz AAC via a background actor.
-The import process does not block the main thread.
+All imported audio is automatically converted and mastered.

 ---